 Working for Saskatchewan’s farmers

 Agriculture in Canada is a critically important sector for the economy as a whole.
-In 2021, the agriculture and agri-food system employed 2.1 million people, providing 1 in 9 jobs in Canada.
-It also generated $134.9 billion (around 6.8%) of Canada's GDP.
+In 2023, the agriculture and agri-food system employed 2.3 million people, providing 1 in 9 jobs in Canada.
+It also generated $150 billion (around 7%) of Canada's GDP.
 Saskatchewan is known worldwide as a consistent and reliable supplier of safe, high-quality agricultural products.
-In 2022, Saskatchewan agriculture exports were the largest on record, with total international sales of $18.4 billion.
-Agricultural exports have increased 58% since 2013, accounting for over one-third of total provincial exports in 2022.
-In 2021, Saskatchewan exported $17.5 billion in agricultural products to 148 countries across the globe.
+Saskatchewan’s agricultural exports were worth a total of $20.2 billion in 2023, setting a new record for the province.
+Agri-food exports represent more than 41 per cent of total Saskatchewan exports in 2023.
+Saskatchewan's agricultural exports have grown by more than 52 per cent since 2013.
+In 2023, Saskatchewan exported more than $7.9 billion worth of canola products, $6.9 billion worth of cereal grains, and $3.2 billion worth of pulse products.

 foxtail-barley-4236373_1920.jpg